flother/spreet/README.md

 ```
 $ spreet --help
-USAGE:
+Create a spritesheet from a set of SVG images

-    spreet [OPTIONS] <INPUT> <OUTPUT>
+Usage: spreet [OPTIONS] <INPUT> <OUTPUT>

-ARGS:
+Arguments:
   <INPUT>   A directory of SVGs to include in the spritesheet
   <OUTPUT>  Name of the file in which to save the spritesheet

-OPTIONS:
-    -h, --help                 Print help information
-    -m, --minify-index-file    Remove whitespace from the JSON index file
+Options:
   -r, --ratio <RATIO>      Set the output pixel ratio [default: 1]
       --retina             Set the pixel ratio to 2 (equivalent to `--ratio=2`)
-        --unique               Store only unique images in the spritesheet, and map them to multiple
+      --unique             Store only unique images in the spritesheet, and map them to multiple names
-                               names
+  -m, --minify-index-file  Remove whitespace from the JSON index file
+  -h, --help               Print help information
   -V, --version            Print version information
 ```

 ## Benchmarks